FlyZc/FlyZc.github.io/source/_posts/1-TwoSum.md

 ##### Description

-&emsp;&emsp;Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.

-&emsp;&emsp;You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.

 Example: